jessemillar/pancakes/README.md

 ## Directions

+1. In a large bowl, sift together:
+  - Flour
+  - Baking powder
+  - Salt
+  - Sugar
+1. Melt the butter
+1. Heat a griddle to 325 degrees
-1. In a large bowl, sift together the flour, baking powder, salt and sugar.
-Make a well in the center and pour in the milk, egg and melted butter; mix until smooth.
+1. Make a well in the center of the dry ingredients and pour in:
+  - Milk
+  - Egg
+  - Melted butter
+1. Mix until smooth
-1. Heat a griddle to 325 degrees.
-Pour the batter onto the griddle, using approximately 1/4 cup for each pancake.
-Cook for 2 minutes on each side.
+1. Pour the batter onto the griddle, using approximately 1/4 cup for each pancake; cook for 2 minutes on each side
-1. Serve with butter and syrup.
+1. Serve with butter and syrup